Azure/azurehpc/apps/wrf/readme.md

 at now + 2 minute -f /mnt/exportfs.sh
 ```

-Connect to NFS storage cluster and check mounts:
+Connect to NFS storage cluster and check the mounts are correct:
 ```
 # check mount
 sudo exportfs -s